Splatink/pico-clock-rewritten/updates.md

 **CHANGELOG:**

+2.2:
+* Changed baudrate to standard 115200 baud
+* Added a firmware version printout to serial

 2.1:
 * Added a serial debugging mode.
 This mode is activated if the BUTTON is held at bootup.
 Serial debugging info (variables) are output on GPIO0(TX) at 9600 baud every 30 seconds.
 * All functions are now called seperately and their return values placed in variables to be given to displayClocl() and serialDebugInfo()